karlestes1/CSC-500---Principles-of-Programming/README.md

 - I continued the Ascii Art title theme

 ___
-## Portfolio Project (Shopping Cart)
+## Portfolio Project
 The portfolio project is final project of the class and consists of two milestones and the final submission.
-Descriptions of each and their requirements are listed below
+The project centers around creating a shopping cart where users can buy items and it will calculate the total cost of the entire cart.
+Descriptions of each milestone and their requirements are listed below

 ### Milestone 1
 #### Requirements Include: